Tier 1 Entrepreneur Extension Visa Guidance

 When applying for a Tier 1 (Entrepreneur) Visa extension, you must be able to prove the following evidence:

-Our team can assist you explaining these requirements, especially the Genuine Entrepreneur Test, which can diminish the chances of being interviewed by an immigration official and help in getting best possible result of your extension application.
+Our team can assist you in explaining these requirements, especially the Genuine Entrepreneur Test, which can diminish the chances of being interviewed by an immigration official and help in getting the best possible result for your extension application.

 When to Apply for the Tier 1 (Entrepreneur) Extension